huskyhania/OP-Web-Application-IaC/README.md

 **Route 53 and custom domains:** I’m aware that AWS Route 53 could be used to attach a custom domain name to the CloudFront distribution (together with AWS Certificate Manager for HTTPS).
 For simplicity, this version uses the default CloudFront URL instead.

 **EC2 and alternative hosting options:** The backend could run on Amazon EC2 for more control over runtime and scaling.
-However, the choice of AWS Lambda made setup simpler, fully serverless, and easier to manage through CDK.
+However, the choice of AWS Lambda made setup simpler, fully serverless and easier to manage through CDK.